 Payscale is a bit more transparent in its ranking methodology compared to other college ranking sites, but note a few areas for consideration: The smaller the school, the likelier smaller sample size.
 (Payscale requires at minimum 30 survey respondents for a college to be included in rankings.)
 Some data may be subjective, and not aligned with your values.
 For example, in its High Job Ranking criteria, Payscale asks survey respondents “Does your work make the world a better place?” without differentiating by sector or role.
 Be aware that some of the qualitative data here may not align with your expectations or interpretations, so it’s a good practice to cross reference Payscale’s outcomes with direct sources at the colleges that interest you.

-Here at Edmit, we aggregate data from sources like those above, in additional with the personalized data you provide on your profile and financial aid award letter, to help you get actionable insights on your college investment.
-Our goal is to make all aspects of college pricing and value more transparent—for everyone.
+Here at Edmit, we aggregate data from many of the above sources, in additional with the personalized data you provide on your profile and financial aid award letter, to help you get actionable insights on your college investment.
+Our goal is to make all aspects of college pricing and value more transparent - for everyone.